 Day Trip to Sleepy Hollow

-The name of the town Sleepy Hollow all started from a book by Washington Irving called “The Legend of Sleepy Hollow”.
-The book tells the story of the ghost of the Headless Horseman, a soldier who lost his head to a cannon ball during the Revolutionary War.
+The town’s spooky name comes from the classic short story “The Legend of Sleepy Hollow by Washington Irving” a tale of a headless soldier turned ghostly rider after being struck by a cannonball during the Revolutionary War.
 Since Washington Irving and The Legend of Sleepy Hollow are so important, the town changed its name to North Tarrytown Sleepy Hollow in 1996.

 This town reminds me of a smaller Salem, MA- same spooky energy.
 Perfect for a fall day out of the city!